EGU General Assembly 2023

 The EGU General Assembly 2023 (23–28 April 2023, Vienna, Austria and online) brings together geoscientists from all over the world to one meeting covering all disciplines of the Earth, planetary, and space sciences.
 The EGU aims to provide a forum where scientists, especially early career researchers, can present their work and discuss their ideas with experts in all fields of geoscience.

-OS3.1, Response of ocean biogeochemical cycles to climate change
+OS3.1, Response of ocean biogeochemical cycles to past, present and future climate change

 Convener: Alessandro Tagliabue | Co-conveners: Charlotte Laufkötter, Christopher Somes, Camille Richon

-This session invites submissions, from both observations and modelling efforts, that address the impact of historical variability and climate change on net primary production, biogeochemical cycling of nutrients and oxygen, and the ocean carbon cycle, including cascading effects for marine ecosystems to modulate biodiversity and ecosystem services.
+This session invites submissions, from both observations and modelling efforts, that address the impact of climate change operating over multiple timescales on net primary production, biogeochemical cycling of nutrients and oxygen, and the ocean carbon cycle, including cascading effects for marine ecosystems to modulate biodiversity and ecosystem services.